Person digging in dirt and featured nature books

 About the Author

-Laura is a publishing enthusiast with a passion for music and The Great Outdoors.
-When she isn’t working with OverDrive’s public library partners in Northern England and Scotland, she is usually out rambling in the Pennine hills, on the allotment with her partner Tim, or bonding with a growing family of house plants.
+Laura Sandford is a publishing enthusiast with a passion for music and The Great Outdoors.
+When she isn’t working with OverDrive’s public library partners in Northern England and Scotland, she's usually out rambling in the Pennine hills, on the allotment with her partner Tim, or bonding with a growing family of house plants.

 Categories